exbotanical/exbotanical/docs/mr_bucket.md

 - build a bespoke kernel-space process manager and use it
 - build a userspace process manager (think `top`)
 - contribute to a user-space libc
-- build a POSIX-compliant OS
+- build a POSIX-compliant OS [working on it](https://github.com/exbotanical/toulouse)
-- build a database with indexing, conflict-resolution, memory mapping, query language
+- build a database with indexing, conflict-resolution, memory mapping, query language [working on it](https://github.com/exbotanical/zql)